orfeotoolbox/OTB/Packaging/makeself/README.md

   * _archive_dir_ is the name of the directory that contains the files to be archived
   * _file_name_ is the name of the archive to be created
   * _label_ is an arbitrary text string describing the package.
 It will be displayed while extracting the files.
   * _startup_script_ is the command to be executed _from within_ the directory of extracted files.
 Thus, if you wish to execute a program contain in this directory, you must prefix your command with `./`.
 For example, `./program` will be fine.
-The _script_args_ are additionnal arguments for this command.
+The _script_args_ are additional arguments for this command.

 Here is an example, assuming the user has a package image stored in a **/home/joe/mysoft**, and he wants to generate a self-extracting package named
 **mysoft.sh**, which will launch the "setup" script initially stored in /home/joe/mysoft :